codeadamca/php-pixelate/README.md

-# php-pixelatte
+# Pixelating an Image

-Convering an image to an 8bit pixelatted version.
+Converting an image to an 8-bit pixelated version using vanilla PHP and GD library.

 ---